puff-dayo/Chromium-Media-Player/README.md

 This is why I wrote this program.

+Currently only one instance of `ChromiumMediaPlayer.exe` can be running at the same time.

 ## How to Use

 Simply download the `ChromiumMediaPlayer.exe` from Release, and run it to configure.
 (Set the browser path manually for other Chromium browsers.
 (Only tested on Windows 11 21H2, Chrome 120))